 Although most of the modern sensors no longer have moving parts there are still automobiles that use a gear driven transmission speed sensor.

 the more voltage the sensor produces.
 Interruption in this signal often

 Some of the older Toyota Camry cars spanning from the year 2001 through 2005 with the four-cylinder engine experience symptoms that point to transmission sensor problems.

 Therefore, other symptoms like unexpected downshifts or hunting for gears can occur.
 On a few of the vehicles I worked on, I found heavy corrosion on the connector where it attaches to the sensor.

-Mazda cars equipped with the 2.3 L 4 cylinder and the Triptronic auto transmission also see failures with speed sensing parts.
+Mazda cars equipped with the 2.3 L, 4 cylinder and the Triptronic auto transmission also see failures with speed sensing parts.

 Some of the common years include vehicles with a build date between 2000 and 2007.
 These cars commonly set a generic trouble code P0715 that stands for an input turbine speed sensor malfunction.